 Frequently Asked Questions

-What if the outcome looks blocked?
+What if the obstacle card looks negative?